-Maintain copy in Maintain original
+Maintain copy in Maintain original in

-file. in file.
+Suspensions (other than below) file. file.

-Suspensions Employee may Employee may
+Maintain copy Employee may Employee may

-(other than below) request to request to
+in file. request to remove request to inactivate

-remove inactivate

-after 10 years. after 10 years.
+Remove annually after 10 years. after 10 years.

-Maintain copy in Maintain original
+Discipline as provided no Maintain copy in Maintain original in

-Discipline as discussed file. in file.
+discussed in section 1- further incidents. file. file.

-in section 1-4.K.2 Cannot Remove May not be
+4 K 2 Cannot Remove May not be

-inactivated
+4.13.2 inactivated